mankong-hackathon/Team-StampCard/README.md

-# Team-StampCard
+# Clevo
-Mobile application that tracks feedback and provide user with stamp reward system for restaurant
+An awesome voice analytics tool for sales teams